Bjernson/aws-java-spring-dev-workshop/doc-module-05.md

 ```

+### 2. Implement 3 Lambda functions

-##### 5. implement 3 Lambda functions
+#### 2.1.
+Implement 3 Lambda functions

-We implement 3 Lambda functions for DynamoDB, Rekognition and Translate.
+- We implement 3 Lambda functions for DynamoDB, Rekognition and Translate.
 This Lambda function will replace AWSAIServices.java
 - Retrieve information from images
 - Translate text
 - Save image meta information to DDB

-Create model class for each service in *hello.aws.lambda.io* package
+- Create model class for each service in *hello.aws.lambda.io* package

 Here is one Lambda function example (DynamoDB)